RefugeRestrooms/refugerestrooms-ios/CONTRIBUTING.md

 * If there isn't an Issue filed for what you're working on, first [create a new Issue](https://github.com/RefugeRestrooms/refuge-ios/issues/new)
 * Fork and clone the repository
-* Change to the `refuge-ios/refuge-ios` directory and install required Cocoapod by running `pod install`
+* Change to the `refuge-ios/refuge-ios` directory and install required Cocoapods by running `pod install`
 * Create a branch specific to the work you're going to do See: [Branch Naming Conventions](#branch-naming-conventions)
 * When finished with changes, create a Pull Request against the `development` branch of the `refuge-ios` repository